timothee-haudebourg/btree-slab/README.md

 In this example,
 the `Slab<Node<_, _>>` type is a slab-like data structure responsible for the nodes allocation.
 It must implement all the traits defining the `cc_traits::Slab` trait alias.

+## Extended API & Addressing

+In this implementation of B-Trees, each node of a tree is addressed by the `Address` type.
+The extended API, visible through the `BTreeExt` trait, allows the caller to explore, access and modify the internal structure of the tree using this addressing system.
+This can be used to further extend the functionalities of the `BTreeMap` collection, for example in the `range-map` crate.

 ## License